thacherT1D/4rsam/Misc/Command Line.md

 Like many shell commands, the behavior of `ls` can be modified.
 By default, it displays the files and directories in your current working directory in alphabetical order spread over multiple columns.
 However, you can modify that behavior by providing one or more command flags.

 The `l` flag changes the behavior of `ls` to display the items in a long format.
-So in addition to the file and directories names, it'll display permission, ownership, size, and the last modification time of each item in the directory.
+So in addition to the file and directory names, it'll display permission, ownership, size, and the last modification time of each item in the directory.

 ```
 ls -l